evangalen/home-assistant-frontend/workshop/02-traditional-search.md

 Jikes, the regex matching no longer stops are the closing `)` bracket but instead matches until the last `)` in the file 😱 Also notice that now the complete contents of the file is shown instead of only what is matched 😵‍💫

+🧩 Multi-line regex works in theory, but becomes brittle fast: greedy groups run past the intended closing ), and fixes make the pattern complex and hard to maintain.

 The incorrect matching of the closing `)` bracket should be easy fixable by adding a `?` after the `*` regex meta-character to use non-greedy regex matching.